pachyderm/pachyderm/examples/opencv/templates/README.md

 edges-1 35 seconds ago     ≤ 133.6KiB    Output repo for pipeline edges-1.
 images  About a minute ago ≤ 238.3KiB
 ```
-To look at one of its files run:
+To look at one of its files, run:

 - On macOS, run:
   ```shell